Why stem cell therapy did not work for your knee pain

 More validation for treating the whole knee

-In this study, doctors from the University of Tehran compared results in patients who received Prolotherapy with dextrose periarticular injections around the knee joint with patients who received Prolotherapy intra-articular injections.
+In this study, from the Journal of pain research, doctors compared results in patients who received Prolotherapy with dextrose periarticular injections around the knee joint with patients who received Prolotherapy intra-articular injections.
 In other words, one group received injections around the knee joint, another group received injections directly into the knee joint.

 - Both peri- and intra-articular prolotherapy patients showed reduced pain and disability of their knee osteoarthritis after 5 months of follow-up.